coderdj/kodiaq/_sources/deployment.txt

       ./configure --enable-slave
       make

 The connection to the master must also be defined.
-Right now this is hard-coded in the koSlave.cc file.
-The line fNetworkInterface.Initialize(...) must be edited to give the proper address of the master.
-It is forseen to put this in a config file.
+This is defined in the file src/slave/SlaveConfig.ini, which looks as follows:

+    COM_PORT 2002
+    DATA_PORT 2003
+    NAME xedaq01
+    ID 1

+This examples defines slave 'xedaq01' with ID '1' to use ports 2002 and 2003.
+These ports must also correspond to a detector defined in src/master/MasterConfig.ini (see below) or the slave will never be contacted by the network and will just listen perpetually.

 To start the slave just run koSlave, preferably in a detached screen.
 The program will automatically scan the master and check to see if